evgenyslab/remoteImageVisualizer/README.md

 ## TODO

-- replace cv2 png compression with libpng/ something simpler
-- js auto resize image to window size
-- js display cursor pixel position
 - js allow zoom in
 - open image in new window (popup)
-- can manifest file be removed?
-- can html be auto generated in runtime?
-- UNBIND SOCKET FROM HTTP (done)
 - clean webserver thread exit needed on ctrl-c or ctrl-d

 ## Example